lennart-benschop/agon-utilities/README.md

 programs to be run for certain file extensions.

 To start the program, just type `mc`.
 To exit, simply press F10 or ESC.
-You will see two directories side by side and yoiu can switch between them with the TAB key.
+You will see two directories side by side and you can switch between them with the TAB key.
 For more information type F1.

+Note: the main code of mc resides in `12amc.ovl` and this must be loaded and run through `mc.bin` (not directly via load & run commands for example).
+The program `mc.bin` stores a launcher in internal RAM, which can load and execute external programs at address &40000 and later reload and rerun the `12amc.ovl` program.
+This launcher is an important part of the functionality.